vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/intro.md

 The following plugins are bundled by theme, you can enable them via configuration:

+- [@vuepress/plugin-blog][blog]: Blog plugin for VuePress2

 - [@vuepress/plugin-copyright][copyright]: Append copyright information when copying or disable copy and selection.

-- <ProjectLink name="blog2">@vuepress/plugin-blog</ProjectLink>: Blog plugin for VuePress2

 - <ProjectLink name="comment2">vuepress-plugin-comment2</ProjectLink>: Provides comment and pageview function